Township Snippets

 (link to another post)

-Lake View helped pay the bills
+Lake View helped Pay the Bills of the Park

 enlarge photo without the staircase